WatForm/example-using-testrunner/README.md

 This repo contains a simple example and documentation of how to use the testrunner scripts in the repo.

-The exampleusingtestrunner repo is not needed to run testrunner on your own application.
+The example-using-testrunner repo is not needed to run testrunner on your own application.

 # Running the example